-How deception technology is used to provide accurate and scalable threat detection and response
+Learn how deception technology is used to provide accurate and scalable threat detection and response against attackers.

 In “The Art of War,” Sun Tsu wrote, “Successful war follows the path of deception.”
 Using deception to thwart adversaries is an age-old strategy.
 Deception techniques have been used in warfare for ages — disinformation, camouflage, concealment and lies.
 Deception is considered one of the most effective forms of military strategy to date.